deephaven/deephaven-core/debezium/perf/README.md

 * `docker-compose.yml`
 * `.env`

-Once started the compose will take around 6 Gb of memory from the host; as events arrive and specially if event rates are increased, it will increase to 10-16 Gb or more.
+Once started the compose will take around 3 GiB of memory from the host; as events arrive and specially if event rates are increased, it will increase.
+To test rates of the order of 100k msg/sec, either of Deephaven or Materialize will need on the order of 12 GiB.

-For the mild initial rate (same as default demo in `../demo`), the compose will consume around 2 CPU threads
-(tested in a Xeon E5 2698 v4 CPU).
+For the mild initial rate (same as default demo in `../demo`), once the demo code is loaded in both engines the compose will consume around 2 full CPUs (tested in a Xeon E5 2698 v4 CPU).
+At high even rates, deephaven will take up to 3 CPU threads.
+Materialize will take as many full cores as configured in their `-w` argument.
-For increased event rates (eg, 50,000 pageviews per second), CPU utilization will spike to 14 CPU threads or more.